How Digital Scrapbook Paper Works — and How to Create Your Own in MyScrapBook Studio

 The tradeoff is that physical paper has a tactile quality that digital can't replicate.
 Some scrapbookers print their digital pages specifically to get that physical quality back, using their digital layouts as the design stage before printing.

-Common Digital Scrapbook Paper Styles
+What Are the Most Common Digital Scrapbook Paper Styles?

 Different paper styles serve different purposes in a scrapbook layout: